Dante-Masciotra/Password-Manager/README.md

 pip install -r requirements.txt
 ```

-2. Create a folder called "db" in the "app" directory.
+2. Create a folder called "db" in the "app" directory
-3. Run `create-db.py` to create a fresh SQLite database
+3. Run `create_db.py` to create a fresh SQLite database
 4. `flask run` will run the API.
-Directly executing `index.py` will run in debug mode.
+Directly executing `index.py` will run in debug mode